Consumer Price Index (CPI)

-Price survey instructions consist of a sample of representative goods and services where prices are observed in selected areas of a city or province, in selected retail outlets, on a specified week of the month.
-Detailed rules and conventions govern price collection.
+Price survey instructions consist of a sample of representative goods and services for which prices are observed in selected areas of a city or province, in selected retail outlets, during a specified week of the month.
+These and other detailed rules and conventions govern price collection.
 These rules help ensure that the practical aspects of compiling the CPI are consistent and adhere to the underlying concepts and definitions.